-Former reality television star Jon Gosselin, has recently said that he wants to change the custody order that is in place for his children with his ex-wife Kate Gosselin.
+Former reality television star Jon Gosselin has recently said that he wants to change the custody order that is in place for his children with his ex-wife Kate Gosselin.
 The couple has eight children together including a set of sextuplets.
-They grew to fame after staring in a television show about their life; the show ended with their bitter divorce.
+They grew to fame after starring in a television show about their life; the show ended with their bitter divorce.

 It will be up to a court to decide if the arrangement should be changed.
 Generally, child custody modifications are possible when there has been a significant change in circumstances that would make the change be in the best interest of the child.
 Those struggling with their child custody orders should explore whether a modification is possible in their situation.